 It was only a few months back that I myself heard of millennial pink.
 I’m pretty sure it first popped up in the fashion and cosmetics realm.
 And as with most fads in fashion, the trend has found its way into decor.

 A gorgeous hue that’s actually pretty versatile, millennial pink can work in an array of interior design styles.
 And it’s being seen in a few decor releases from some of our fave brands too.
 Let’s explore more below!

-Millennial pink works with a lot of finishes you probably already have in your home.
+The best thing about the Millennial pink interior design trend is that it works with a lot of finishes you probably already have in your home.

 In the hero image of this post above you’ll see how well it plays with blonde timber and glossy tiles.
 It’s a great shade to add to your home on a smaller scale (like in bath towels) if you’re not keen on going all out and buying a pink sofa, for example.
 The range in the hero image above is from Kmart and I reckon they’ve nailed the look.